-Mitigation measures will be implemented during the project design and operation phases of the wind farm project to reduce the impacts of bird collision with wind turbines.
-Collision mitigation through project design include change in wind turbine layout, decrease in number of turbines, micrositing of specific turbines within 750m of threatened raptor nests and micrositing of all turbines within 2km of the Lake Ayakagytm.
+Mitigation measures will be implemented during the project design and operation phases of the wind farm project to reduce the impacts of bird collision with wind turbines for both Bash 500MW and Bash 52MW WFs.
+Collision mitigation through project design include change in wind turbine layout, decrease in number of turbines, micrositing of specific turbines within 750m of threatened raptor nests and micrositing of all turbines within 2km of the Lake Ayakagytmä.
+Micrositing requirements as per Bash 500MW have been duly considered and implemented; none of the Bash 52MW turbine locations are within any of the protective buffers of any known raptor nests.